Home : Earlham Summer : Frequent asked questions

 What is Earlham Summer and who can attend?

-The Earlham Summer program is a pre-college opportunity for rising high school sophomores, juniors and seniors that are current Indiana residents.
-The program will offer a college classroom experience and one credit hour in an academic subject of their choice, in addition to co-curricular opportunities.
-The Earlham Summer program is a six-day residential experience, occurring June 18 – June 23 (week 1) or June 25 – June 30, 2023 (week 2).
+The Earlham Summer program is a pre-college opportunity for rising high school sophomores, juniors and seniors.
+The program offers a college classroom experience and one college credit in an academic subject of the student’s choice, in addition to co-curricular opportunities.
+The Earlham Summer program is a six-day residential experience, occurring July 7 – July 12 (week one) or July 14 – July 19, 2024 (week two).

 Where is Earlham Summer?